 Participants and collaborators

-The core team consists of Kari Kinn (University of Bergen), Silvina Montrul (University of Illinois) and Janne Bondi Johannessen (University of Oslo).
-Additionally, the following scholars have roles in the project: Ida Larsson (University of Oslo), Arnstein Hjelde (Østfold University College), Véronica Pájaro (University of South-Eastern Norway), Jan Heegård Petersen (University of Copenhagen) and Mike Putnam (Penn State University).
+The core team consists of Kari Kinn (University of Bergen), Silvina Montrul (University of Illinois), Marie Lund Stokka (University of Bergen), Véronica Pájaro (University of South-Eastern Norway) and Janne Bondi Johannessen (1960–2020, University of Oslo).
+Additionally, the following scholars have roles in the project: Ida Larsson (Østfold University College), Arnstein Hjelde (Østfold University College), Jan Heegård Petersen (University of Copenhagen) and Mike Putnam (Penn State University).
 The project owner is University of Bergen; University of Oslo is a collaborating institution.
 The data will be transcribed and processed by the Text Laboratory at the University of Oslo.